elispadsala/elispadsala/README.md

 - 👋 Hi, I’m @elispadsala
-- 👀 I’m interested in app developement
-- 🌱 I’m currently learning flutter developement
-- 📫 How to reach me: elispadsala1281@gmail.com
+- 📫 How to reach me: elis.padshala@gmail.com

 <!---
 elispadsala/elispadsala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.